-Why were my shared links or file requests banned?
+Banned links or file requests

 If your shared links or file requests have stopped working, and you've ruled out other causes, they may have been banned because of too much traffic.
 When your shared links are banned, you can't share them, but the files are still available to you in your Dropbox.
 When your file requests are banned, people will not be able to upload files to your file request.